 Swimming with Whale Sharks in Cancun

-“Jump, jump!” our boat driver shouted.
+“Jump, jump!” our boat driver shouts.

 I spring myself from the ledge of the small motor-boat that is transporting us through the open waters off the coast of Cancun, Mexico.
 Ahead of me is my target.
-I hit the water with Tom at my side and begin swimming toward the large 15 foot whale shark before me.
+I hit the water with Tom at my side and begin swimming toward the large 15-foot whale shark before me.

 The driver, however, told us to wait.
 He then maneuvered the boat so we were in front of another whale shark coming toward us from the opposite side – and that’s when we were instructed to jump.

 Hitting the water without our swim guide was a bit strange.
 I keep waiting for instructions, but none come.
 However, this is our third time and Tom and I know what to do.

 We swim fast and powerfully against the bobbing waves until we are up next to the whale shark.
 By this time, other boats have spotted the whale shark so we aren’t alone in the water, but it doesn’t matter.
 She is long enough for eight of us to easily swim alongside her.